 That said, you shouldn’t blindly trust spellcheck with your career prospects.
 While it will catch most mistakes, it won’t highlight every mishap– for example, it will most likely miss the omitted letter in ‘Working as a hiring manger’ or the stray letter in ‘Working in a busty office’.
 And it is because of potentially embarrassing mistakes like these why you should always – always – personally review your résumé before submitting it to employers.

 Well, not necessarily, but you can if you really want to!

-The point here is to rest your eyes from your CV for a bit once you’ve finished writing it and right before you start editing it.
+The point here is to get away from your résumé for a bit once you’ve finished writing it and right before you start editing it.
 Ideally, you should leave it to ‘soak’ overnight, or for a few days if you’re able to, but if you’re not, then a couple of hours will suffice.